Piper O'Neill

-Piper Mary O’Neill (born 21 July 1983, Portland, Oregon, United States) is an American-Australian beauty queen, model, presenter and charity worker.
+Piper Mary O'Neill (born July 21, 1983) is an American beauty queen, model, presenter and charity worker.

 Career

 O'Neill began performing at a young age and was signed to her first modelling agency at age three.
 She was also a regular model on TVSN, Australia's home shopping channel, before leaving for her controversial appearance on My Kitchen Rules.

 O’Neill was crowned Mrs Australia International 2015 on December 23, 2014.
 She was the first pageant winner in Australian history to be crowned while pregnant.

 In 2019, O'Neill competed on the tenth season of the Australian reality television cooking show My Kitchen Rules.
 She garnered controversy by confessing to have engaged in a casual sexual relationship with competitor Victor Aeberli on the show.
 In April 2021, the Seven Network was ordered to pay O'Neill workers' compensation for “psychological injury” she suffered from her time on the show due to "vilification and bullying from producers and the network."